 — Lt.
 J.C.
 McLure, 5th South Carolina Volunteers, October 26, 1861

-Perhaps the most striking thing for the hiker, biker, or motorist in the Mosby Heritage Area is that our mid-19th century road network is largely intact, much as it was known to farmers and runaway slaves, Civil War soldiers and Mosby guerillas, still connecting historic villages and small towns.
-People here fight to preserve this vast network with its lovely viewscapes dotted by historic structures, even to the point of resisting paving over 330 miles of these roads.
+Perhaps the most striking thing for the hiker, biker, or motorist in the Mosby Heritage Area is that our mid-19th century road network is largely intact, much as it was known to farmers and runaway slaves, Civil War soldiers and Mosby's guerillas.
+It still connects numerous historic villages and small towns, providing lovely viewscapes dotted by historic structures.
+People here fight to preserve this vast network, even to the point of resisting paving over 330 miles of these roads.
 Our “dirt” roads where you encounter them are “macadamized”—in 19th-century parlance—crushed rock rolled into the dirt.
 Our rollers are no longer horse-drawn, but the experience of driving these historic roads should let you know what an earlier generation knew and saw.
 They are generally well-maintained by the Virginia Department of Transportation and suggest a motoring speed of 25-30 miles per hour as they are still used by residents and businesses who have life to attend to.
 Do not avoid them—enjoy them!

 Driving through this remarkable area—the Mosby Heritage Area—you will find a landscape that retains much of its past.
-The Sampler Tour follows Route 50—the John Mosby Highway—with side trips into the countryside of Loudoun, Fauquier and Clarke counties.
-Sampler Tour
+The Sampler Tour follows Route 50 with side trips into the countryside of Loudoun, Fauquier and Clarke counties.

 Although Quakers had established themselves on the eastern and western shores of Maryland as early as 1656, the first Quakers in the Northern Neck (part of which is Loudoun County today) did not arrive until the 1730s.
-Using this tour, explore sites such as Oakdale School, left, which was built by the Society of Friends (Quakers) in 1815 in Goose Creek, later renamed Lincoln for the 16th president.
-It is the oldest existing one-room school of brick construction in Loudoun today.
-It remained Quaker until the late 1800s when the state provided public education; it then became a public school.
-Quaker Sites
+Using this tour, explore sites in the Quaker communities of Waterford and Goose Creek.
+Sites include eighteenth century meeting houses, Quaker homes, and the Oakdale School, which was built by the Society of Friends in 1815 to serve the local Quaker and African-American community in Goose Creek (now Lincoln).

 Hunting the Gray Ghost

-One hundred and fifty years ago on the winding back roads in Northern Virginia’s Mosby Heritage Area, America’s ultimate cat-and-mouse game played out between John S. Mosby, the “Gray Ghost," and Union cavalry.
+One hundred and fifty years ago on the winding back roads in Northern Virginia’s Mosby Heritage Area a deadly cat-and-mouse game played out between John S. Mosby - the “Gray Ghost" - and Union cavalry.
 Explore "Mosby's Confederacy" by taking our five tours with our Mosby Motoring Guide.
+The guides are currently out of print, so use the Google Map to explore the routes, or click on the links below to download a pdf copy.
+To navigate the map click the menu box in the top left corner, or click on any point to learn more.

 This second tour into Mosby’s Confederacy begins at Rector’s Crossroads (Atoka today) and follows Route 50 into Clarke County ending at Snickers Gap on Route 7.
 The tour includes the fight at Mt.
 Carmel Church, west of Ashby’s Gap, the surrender negotiations at Millwood, and the Berryville Wagon Train Raid.
 The tour is approximately 1.5 hours long.